vibornoff/node-yajl/README.md

     node ./test.js
     npm install .

-Note that this package requires 'libyajl' and its dev headers to be installed on target system.
+Note that this package requires C++ building environment and 'libyajl' at least of version 2 and its dev headers to be installed on target system.

 See [yajl homepage](http://lloyd.github.com/yajl/) for details about building and installing it.

 ## API